Epizootic Hemorrhagic disease (e.h.d.)

 What to do

 DISCLAIMER - This map represents the number of dead deer reported from concerned landowners, sportsmen, and GFP personnel.
+Each mapped area may represent more than one reported dead deer.
 Epizootic Hemorrhagic Disease (EHD) virus has presumably caused all of these deer losses, and EHD has been confirmed by laboratory analysis in most areas with high numbers of reports.
 This information should be considered a minimum coverage of deer losses because detection and reporting rates of dead deer vary by geographical area and are less than 100%.
-Variations of EHD prevalence exist at the county level and hunters are encouraged to contact local landowners to determine if deer losses have occurred in areas they hunt.Last Modified: January 15, 2013 8:48 AM
+Variations of EHD prevalence exist at the county level and hunters are encouraged to contact local landowners to determine if deer losses have occurred in areas they hunt.Last Modified: April 6, 2017 9:39 AM

 View Larger Map